ComScore

 • Time Commitment: 30 minutes

-• Why We Love It: beginner-friendly, kid-friendly, crowd-pleaser, <10 ingredients
+• Why I Love It: beginner-friendly, kid-friendly, crowd-pleaser, <10 ingredients

 • Serves: 4 to 6

-The ’mallows will be toasty and the chocolate melted just enough—without the need for an entire campfire.
-(The kids will go wild.)
+A taste of summer at Thanksgiving dinner?
+Don't mind if I do.
+The 'mallows will be toasty and the chocolate melted just enough—without the need for a campfire.
+The kids at the party will go wild.

 • Serves: one 12-inch tart

 This new take on the classic apple tart is bound to be a crowd-pleaser.
-It’s definitely a project, but the results are delish.
+It’s a bit of a project compared to some other treats on this list, but the results are delish and begging for their Instagram closeup.

 • Time Commitment: 1 hour

-• Why We Love It: one pan, <10 ingredients, crowd-pleaser, kid-friendly
+• Why I Love It: one pan, <10 ingredients, crowd-pleaser, kid-friendly

 • Serves: one 9-inch cinnamon roll